alban-read/M1-MICRO-FORTH/dumbint.md

 ## dumb [as an especially dumb rock] interpeter

 Inspired by FORTH, but more primitive and trying to be compact.

-But .. tradeoffs..
+With .. tradeoffs..

-This is written from scratch, starting with a blank screen.
+This is written from scratch, starting with a blank editor page.

 ### purpose